-classes allow people of all ages and levels of experience to get more enjoyment and enlightenment from the diverse world of film.
-Classes on the language of film and film analysis join a wide range of courses on different national cinemas, film genres and movements, eras in film history, and important filmmakers.
-These offerings range in duration from one-day seminars, to four-week classes, to twelve-week discussion series.
+- BMFI’s robust Film Studies program serves over 1,600 students each year.
+These classes allow people of all ages and levels of experience to get more enjoyment and enlightenment from the diverse world of the cinema.
+Classes on film analysis join a wide range of courses on significant filmmakers, distinct regional/national cinemas, historical eras, film genres and movements, and noteworthy classic films.
+In addition, there are interdisciplinary courses, screenwriting workshops, and classes that study programs found on smaller screens.
+These offerings vary in duration and include one-night seminars, four-week classes, and ten-week discussion series.
+View class listings.

 See · Hear · Feel · Film

-allows our students, patrons, and other supporters to see the breadth of the film classes BMFI has offered since its education program began in 2005.
-Many of these courses are offered periodically to allow students another chance to learn about a topic they may have missed out on previously.
-And if any of you notice a cinema topic that hasn’t been covered but you think should be, please let us know.
+- Since BMFI’s first Film Studies classes in the fall of 2005, more than 200 distinct courses, seminars, and discussion series have been offered.
+This archive allows our students, patrons, and other supporters to get a sense of the education program’s breadth, and is a resource so current and future students may request a class they may have missed out on previously.
+And, if you notice a cinema topic that hasn’t been covered but you think should be, please let us know.

-page introduces the group of skilled instructors who help make BMFI’s education programs so engaging.
-For those of you already familiar with our faculty, these bios and links offer a bit more background — and perhaps some surprises — about the instructors you’ve gotten to know through your experiences in BMFI's education programs.
+- The Faculty page introduces the group of skilled instructors who help make BMFI’s education programs so engaging.
+For those of you already familiar with our faculty, these bios and links offer a bit more background — and perhaps some surprises — about the instructors you’ve gotten to know as you’ve learned about film at BMFI.